Hill Street, Wexford

 Infirmary

-Above: The site of the old Wexford Infirmary, which was once located on Hill Street.
-In June of 1798 (the 1798 Rebellion had broken out), the infirmary became the site of a massacre.
-Following the capture of Wexford Town by British forces, the infirmary was set on fire.
-As a result, 57 wounded United Irishmen lost their lives in the blaze.
-Sadly, it seems as though the wall and the plaque in the photograph above have been recently removed to accommodate construction works in the area.
+This is the site of the old Wexford Infirmary, which was once located on Hill Street.
+The infirmary became the site of a massacre during the Irish Rebellion of 1798 when British forces set it on fire.
+57 wounded United Irishmen lost their lives in the blaze.
+Sadly, the wall and the plaque in the photograph above have since been removed to facilitate the construction of a car park and the offices of the County Wexford Chamber.

 1901 Census.

 • 6 Hill Street: Four members of the Doyle family lived in 6 Hill Street.
-The head of the family, John Doyle, was a 34-year-old that worked as a labourer in the iron works (presumably, the Selskar Ironworks in Redmond Square).
+The head of the family, John Doyle, was a 34-year-old labourer who worked in the ironworks (presumably, the Selskar Ironworks in Redmond Square).
 His wife Mary was 32 years old at the time of the census.
-The couple had two young children – a two-year-old son and a one-year-old daughter.
+The couple had two young children—a two-year-old son and a one-year-old daughter.

-• 19 Hill Street: Four members of the Nolan family lived in 19 Hill Street.
-Patrick Nolan was a 28-year-old Railway Carriage Fitter that was born in County Dublin.
-His wife Anne was 32 years of age and she was born in County Wicklow.
-The couple had two young children – Margaret (3) and John (1).
+• 19 Hill Street: Four members of the Nolan family lived at 19 Hill Street.
+Patrick Nolan was a 28-year-old railway carriage fitter who was born in County Dublin.
+His wife Anne was 32 years of age, and she was born in County Wicklow.
+The couple had two young children—Margaret (3) and John (1).

 More photos.